Retirement Living Hub

 What is the difference between meditation and mindfulness?

+Well, I used to get them confused too!
 Meditation is a broad term for practices that train your mind to achieve a state of relaxed awareness.
 Mindfulness is a specific type of meditation where you intentionally focus your attention on the present moment, observing your thoughts, feelings, and sensations without judgment.
-Mindfulness can also be a quality of attention you bring to everyday activities, not just a formal seated practice.

-How long should a senior meditate each day?
+How long should someone meditate each day?

-Meditation is generally considered very safe and beneficial.
-For some individuals, especially those with a history of trauma or certain mental health conditions, intense meditation practices might occasionally bring up uncomfortable emotions.
-If you have any concerns, particularly related to mental health, consider starting with guided meditations and discuss your plans with a healthcare professional or a qualified meditation teacher.
+If you have any concerns, particularly related to mental health, I’d suggest starting with guided meditations and discussing your plans with a healthcare professional or a qualified meditation teacher.
 Most gentle mindfulness practices are widely adaptable and low-risk.

 Can meditation help with sleep problems in retirement?